-A. Selecting the right feed for your horse can be mind boggling and helping owners like yourself with questions like these is a big part of what we do her at Summit.
+A. Selecting the right feed for your horse can be mind boggling and helping owners like yourself with questions like these is a big part of what we do here at Clarity Equine Nutrition.
 A lot of feed companies whether national brands of local feed mills offer a range of different horse feeds designed to meet the differing needs of various horses.
 One of the first things to do as a consumer is to know what your horse’s needs are.
 What age is your horse, is he growing or a senior?
 Is she in work and if so how hard is she working?
 Is she a broodmare nursing a foal?
 All these things will help narrow the field of potential feeds.
 If you are feeding a weanling then you will likely be looking for a growth type feed.
 A geriatric horse with poor teeth?
 Then a complete senior feed would be a good choice.

 When you go to different stores you will likely be given slightly different plans based on the fact that if the stores are close to each other they are likely stocking different brands of feed.
 Feed stores want to stock different feeds from their competitors as a way of drawing you into their store.
 That and the fact that a lot of the bigger national brands prevent feed stores from carrying their competitor’s brands in addition to theirs.
 Not all brands have the same types of feeds in their range, so brand B may not have a comparable feed to brand A that was recommended to you at the other feed store.
 At this point the choice falls to you to decide which of the two products would be better for your horse and for that you should look at the tag.